HTTPArchive/httparchive.org/docs/reports.md

       - **type**

         Required string.
 Human-readable units of measurement.
-Common examples "ms", "KB", "Requests"..
+Common examples: "ms", "KB", "Requests".
 Used to label the chart axis and in chart tooltips.

+      - **description**

+        Optional string.
+Human-readable explanation of what the metric is measuring and how to interpret the results.

       - **histogram**